PearlJain12/Cypher/mechanicsTransposition.md

 "Wveni-eee-stcr--tpii-ltroop-ohasnh-"

 To decrypt, you can create a matrix.
 Count the number of characters in the message: 35.
 When you factor this, you get a 5 x 7 matrix.
+Notice that this is opposite the original key.

 ***
 w v e n i - e